 In collaboration with ODI

 This event has now ended.
-Please watch the recording now, and read the follow-up blog post.
+Please watch the recording now, and read the follow-up blog post – Politically smart support to democracy: staying the course in the long road.

 What does more effective, politically smart democracy assistance look like, and are international organisations fit for purpose?
 This webinar explored different examples of innovative efforts across themes and areas of engagement in democracy strengthening to tease out key lessons and insights about what is needed to enable more effective international policy and practice in this area.